weakish/docs-en/views/realtime-guide-beginner.md

 var jerry = await realtime.CreateClientAsync('Jerry');
 ```

-As the receiver of the message, Jerry doesn’t have to create a conversation with Tom and may as well not know that Tom created a conversation with him.
+As the receiver of the message, Jerry doesn't have to create a conversation with Tom and may as well not know that Tom created a conversation with him.
 Jerry needs to set up a callback function to get notified for the things Tom did.

 By setting up callbacks, clients will be able to handle notifications sent from the cloud.
 Here we focus on the following two events:
 - The user is invited to a conversation.
-At the moment Tom creates a new conversation with Jerry, Jerry will receive a notification saying something like “Tom invited you to a conversation”.
+At the moment Tom creates a new conversation with Jerry, Jerry will receive a notification saying something like "Tom invited you to a conversation".
 - A new message is delivered to a conversation the user is already in.
-At the moment Tom sends out the message “Get up, Jerry!”, Jerry will receive a notification including the message itself as well as the context information like the conversation the message is sent to and the sender of the message.
+At the moment Tom sends out the message "Get up, Jerry!", Jerry will receive a notification including the message itself as well as the context information like the conversation the message is sent to and the sender of the message.

-Now let’s see how clients should handle such notifications.
-The code below handles both “joining conversation” and “getting new message” events for Jerry:
+Now let's see how clients should handle such notifications.
+The code below handles both "joining conversation" and "getting new message" events for Jerry:

 ```js
 // JS SDK responds to notifications by binding events on IMClient with callbacks